Australia’s Intersex Flag

 “The circle is unbroken and unornamented, symbolising wholeness and completeness, and our potentialities.
 We are still fighting for bodily autonomy and genital integrity, and this symbolises the right to be who and how we want to be.”

-I would like to add: Since intersex infants are often harmed by unnecessary ‘normalizing’ or cosmetic surgeries at their birth; “wholeness” is given an entire new meaning to me.
+I would like to add: Since intersex infants are often harmed by unnecessary ‘normalizing’ or cosmetic surgeries at their birth; “wholeness” is given an entirely new meaning to me.

 Now let me share about the circle.
 Wikipedia: Gender Symbols: writes that the circle represents “sexless” and “genderless”; which to me makes this flag the perfect one for intersex people.
 Especially since sometimes when an intersex baby is born their gender is not easily determined.
 That doctors are often left with the job of guessing.
 It is not so much that an intersex baby is born “genderless”, but that society needs to wait for that child’s own Self-determination of gender.